ssinica/jekyll-now/_posts/2018-04-03-blog-is-moved-to-jekyll-and-new-agenda.md

 ---
 layout: post
-title: Blog is moved to new platform + New agenda + Status update
+title: Blog is moved to the new platform + New agenda + Status update
-published: false
+published: true
 ---

-## Blog is moved to new platform + New agenda + Status update

 With this post I am proclamating another attempt to bring this blog to life :)